ArmineKhanan/NY-Citibike/README.md

 ## Overview

-Tell a story with the help of Tableau based on the analysis of August, 2019 trip data.
+The ultimate goal of the project is to tell a story with the help of Tableau based on August, 2019 trip data of the bike service.

 ## Results